local-ch/lhs/README.md

 ## Resolve chains

-LHS Chains can be resolved with `fetch`, similiar to ActiveRecord:
+LHS Chains can be resolved with `fetch`, similar to ActiveRecord:

 ```ruby
 records = Record.where(color: 'blue').fetch